martijnvanschie/tech-blog/content/posts/2023/07/find-classic-application-insights-for-migration/index.md

 Azure would not be Azure if these things could be automated and governed using the power of Azure policies.

 There is a Azure Policy definion available which allows you to monitor for application insights there are not linked to a log analytics workspace.

+You can also use this to `deny` deploying a application insights resource using the classic mode, for instance using IaC.

 [Azure Policy definition at AzAdvertizer](https://www.azadvertizer.net/azpolicyadvertizer/d550e854-df1a-4de9-bf44-cd894b39a95e.html)